EDIorg/data-package-best-practices/README.md

 #### 2. Submit a pull request

 You can contribute new content, or draft revisions to existing content, by submitting a pull request to the `prerelease` branch of the GitHub repository.
-In this case, a pull request will generally contain new `.qmd` files or edits to the ones already in the repository, so the process begins with you "cloning" or "forking" the repository (see the [GitHub docs](https://docs.github.com/en/pull-requests/how-tos/create-pull-requests/creating-a-pull-request) first) so you can draft the new or revised content.
-Follow the [Quarto authoring guide](https://quarto.org/docs/guide/) for information on how use the Quarto variant of markdown, and when you are ready to submit the pull request, follow this [GitHub tutorial](https://github.blog/developer-skills/github/beginners-guide-to-github-creating-a-pull-request/) for some simple instructions and links to more resources.
-Maintainers will review the changes before merging them into the `prerelease` branch for further community input.
+These kinds of pull requests usually contain new `.qmd` files, or edits to the ones already in the repository (other pull requests might change metadata, website configurations, or things like that).
+The process for creating and submitting pull requests usually follows these steps:

+1. Contributors make a copy of this repository that they can edit locally (these copies are also called “clones” or “forks”).
+See the [GitHub docs](https://docs.github.com/en/pull-requests/how-tos/create-pull-requests/creating-a-pull-request) for details on how to do this.
+2. In the copied repository, edit the relevant Quarto markdown files until they are ready to contribute back to this repository.
+Follow the [Quarto authoring guide](https://quarto.org/docs/guide/) for information on using the Quarto variant of markdown.
+3. When changes have been reviewed and are ready to submit, create a pull request from the copied repository to this GitHub repository.
+Again, follow the [GitHub docs](https://docs.github.com/en/pull-requests/how-tos/create-pull-requests/creating-a-pull-request), or this [GitHub tutorial](https://github.blog/developer-skills/github/beginners-guide-to-github-creating-a-pull-request/) for simple instructions and links to more resources.

+Once the pull request is received, maintainers will review the changes before merging them into the `prerelease` branch for further community input.
+If multiple contributors are working together on pull requests, please coordinate to avoid multiple pull requests that edit the same content and overwrite one another.

 **This method is best for:**